monopole/snt/README.md

 git clone https://github.com/monopole/snt.git
 mkdir -p $TUT_DIR/bin
 GOBIN=$TUT_DIR/bin go install github.com/monopole/mdrip
-mdrip --mode demo --port 8081 snt
+$TUT_DIR/bin/mdrip --mode demo --port 8081 snt
 ```

 Visit http://localhost:8081 to see the material
-presented with a properly ordered navigation menu and
+presented with a navigation menu and one-click copying
-one-click copying of code blocks.
+of code blocks.

 ### For an even better experience

 Install and run [tmux](https://github.com/tmux/tmux/wiki).

-Then, clicking on a command block on a locally served
+Then, clicking on a code block on a locally served web
-webpage will both copy and paste the block to your
+page will not only copy the block, it will paste it to
-active tmux session.
+your active tmux session.

-This is surprisingly handy for demos.
+Surprisingly handy for demos.